Manveer2005-l/Crype_1.0/README.md

 ## CryPe 1.0 — Cryptocurrency Price Prediction (Time-Series Forecasting)

-CryPe 1.0 is the foundation stage of an intelligent crypto-forecasting system designed to predict cryptocurrency price movements using deep learning–based time-series models.Currently it is a base model that applies deep leanring models like XGBoost ,LSTM and pretrained model N-BEATS to historical market data enhanced with engineered features such as moving averages and volatility indicators, achieving robust short-term predictive accuracy.
-The name Crype comes from two words Crypto and prediction , as it started as a crypto predicitng tool i wanted for myself , but later on after improvising the vision i decided to implement in other sectors as well.
-The indicators that have been used in the project are the ones i use for the technical analysis of stock market
+CryPe 1.0 is the foundation stage of an intelligent crypto-forecasting system designed to predict cryptocurrency price movements using deep learning–based time-series models.
+Currently, it is a base model that applies XGBoost, LSTM, and a pre-trained N-BEATS model on historical market data enhanced with engineered features such as moving averages and volatility indicators — achieving robust short-term predictive accuracy.

+The name CryPe comes from Crypto + Prediction.
+It started as a crypto prediction tool I built for myself, but as the vision evolved, I decided to expand it to analyze stocks and other financial sectors as well.
+The indicators used are the same ones I personally apply for technical analysis in trading.

 ## Features